 toxic to aquatic environment under the CLP Regulation.
 However, there is no risk for the

-• Electrical and Electronic Equipment (EEE) can benefit both the consumer and the environment
+environment because protease, just like any other enzymes is biodegradable. - Electrical and Electronic Equipment (EEE) can benefit both the consumer and the environment

 through improved energy efficiency, product longevity, or smart and effective application.
 LED